 Blue Ridge Community College

 The veterinary technologist program at Mercy College leads to a 4-year bachelor’s degree that is fully accredited by the American Veterinary Medical Association Committee.
 Graduates become skilled members of the veterinary team.
 Students have access to state-of-the-art laboratories and facilities where they learn the necessary skills in veterinary nursing.
 Students have opportunities to participate in externships at highly sophisticated, multi-disciplinary centers and zoos.
+Mercy College has a 100% three year pass rate for the VTNE.
+They also offer service learning opportunities as well as a global veterinary experiences course which gives their students the opportunity to offer veterinary services to underserved areas abroad.

 Jefferson State Community College